pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-PyEpics currently works with Python version 3.6, 3.7, 3.8, and 3.9.
-We
+PyEpics currently works with Python version 3.6 and higher.
+At this
-expect it to work with Python 3.10, but no testing has been done.
+writing, automated testing is done with versions 3.7, 3.8, 3.9, and
+3.10.0-beta.1, though no problems are expected for Python 3.6.
 Pyepics
 version 3.4.3 was the final version to work with Python 2.7 or Python 3.5,
 and version 3.5.0 and later require Python 3.6 or later.

-Pyepics is supported and regularly used and tested on 64-bit Linux, 64-bit
+Pyepics is supported and regularly used on 64-bit Linux, 64-bit Mac OSX,
-Mac OSX, and 64-bit Windows.
-It is known to work on Linux with ARM
+and 64-bit Windows.
+It is known to work on Linux with ARM processors
-processors including raspberry Pi.
-As of this writing, automated testing is
+including raspberry Pi.
+As of this writing, automated testing is done only
-done only for Linux64.
-Pyepics may still work on 32-bit Windows and Linux,
+for Linux64.
+Pyepics may still work on 32-bit Windows and Linux, but these
-but these systems are not tested regularly.
+systems are not tested regularly.

 The EPICS Channel Access library Version 3.14.12 or higher is required for
 pyepics, and versions 3.15 or 7.0 or higher are strongly recommended.
 More
-specifically, pyepics requires e shared libraries libca and libCom
+specifically, pyepics requires the shared libraries *libca* and *libCom*
 (*libca.so* and *libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on
 Mac OSX, or *ca.dll* and *Com.dll* on Windows) from *Epics Base*.

-For all supported operating systems and some less-well-tested systems (all
-of linux-64, linux-32, linux-arm, windows-64, windows-32, and darwin-64),
+For Linux64, Linux32, LinuxArm, Windows64, Windows32, and Darwin64 (MacOS),
 pre-built versions of *libca* (and *libCom*) built with 3.16.2 or 7.0.4 are
-provided, and will be installed within the python packages directory and
+provided, and will be installed into the python packages directory and used
-used by default.
+by default.
 This means that you do not need to install Epics base
 libraries or any other packages to use pyepics.
 For Epics experts who may
 want to use their own versions the *libca* from Epics base, instructions
 for how to do this are given below.

 The Python `numpy module <http://numpy.scipy.org/>`_ is highly
-recommended, though it is not required.
-If available, it will be used
-to automatically convert between EPICS waveforms and numpy arrays.
+recommended. and will be used to automatically convert between EPICS
+waveforms and numpy arrays if available.

 The `autosave` module requires the `pyparsing` package, which is widely
 available and often installed by default with many Python distributions.